 Always maintain a healthy weight: Overeating leads to putting on a lot of weight.
 Doing exercise and shedding even a small pound of weight will help in bringing down sugar levels and blood pressure.

-Exercise: Do exercise for least 30 minutes to keep yourself fit and healthy.
+Exercise: Do exercise for at least 30 minutes to keep yourself fit and healthy.
 It will eventually help in losing excess fats from the body.

 Keeping a regular check on your blood pressure is an important aspect of managing diabetes and preventing complications.